 - Adjust It for Mortgage Interest Rates

-Keep in mind that in January 1990, the Savings & Loan real estate bubble was peaking and in many places or had already peaked in many metropolitan areas, especially in the Northeast and on the West Coast and 1990 wasn’t a typical year at all.
+Keep in mind that in January 1990 the Savings & Loan real estate bubble was peaking, or had already peaked, in most metropolitan areas.
+1990 wasn’t a typical year at all.
+The S&L bubble hit the Northeast and the West Coast the hardest.

 Case-Shiller Home Price Index